lpc-cnrs-amu/N-word-frequency/README.md

 Known issues
 -------------------------------

-- "à l'infanterie" is OCR and part-of-speech tagged either as "à" "l'" "infanterie" OR "à" "l" "'" "infanterie" where "'" is associated or not with "l" (standing for THE in English
+- "à l'infanterie" is OCR and part-of-speech tagged either as "à" "l'" "infanterie" OR "à" "l" "'" "infanterie" where "'" is associated or not with "l" (standing for "THE" in English).
+This means that "'" is more than often tagged in French as a standalone gram, which should not be.
+"L'" is a short for "Le" or "La" (determiners).